immaksudalam/Spring-Boot-Quiz-Project/spring-boot-quiz-app/README.md

 # Responsive Quiz App Using Spring Boot

 MCQ based quiz application using Spring Boot, Spring Data JPA, MySQL, Thymeleaf and Bootstrap 5.
-This project was made as a part of my channel's Spring Boot Tutorial series in Bangla.

 ##### Check the video tutorial here: [Spring Boot Quiz App](https://youtu.be/BqLl7mckWv8)